 She had also helped to nurse wartime Blitz casualties in London.
 Both Doris and her sister Anna, also a talented artist, had first trained as VADs during the First World War.

-©InfoIn the early spring and summer of 1945, Doris Zinkeisen (1898-1991) volunteered her services as a war artist to the north-west Europe commission of the Joint War Organisation of the British Red Cross and Order of St John (JWO) as it moved into newly liberated Europe.
+In 1945, Doris volunteered with the north-west Europe commission of the Joint War Organisation of the British Red Cross and Order of St John (JWO) as it moved into newly liberated Europe.

-She recorded the commission's activities supporting post-war relief, and the rehabilitation and repatriation of prisoners of war and civilian internees.
+Doris recorded the commission's activities supporting post-war relief, and the rehabilitation and repatriation of prisoners of war and civilian internees.
 She was stationed in Brussels at the commission's headquarters, which had been the German headquarters during the occupation.

 She said: "I was sent all over the continent to make sketches which I brought back to work out in my studio.
 If the distance was too great to travel by lorry, I went to the RAF just up the road from our headquarters and got a lift by air."

-Paining at Belsen camp
+Painting at Belsen camp

 “She arrived at Belsen while I was there, and I watched her start a painting of the saddle-room [where camp survivors were washed and disinfected].

 "Just as she was about to make the first brush stroke, a party of young men in a lorry drove past the window.
 Catching sight of her, they began to wave and call out her name at the top of their voices.
 They were medical students, whom she had known at St Mary’s Hospital, Paddington [where Doris had worked as a volunteer in the casualty department].

 few months – in charge of thousands of patients with unusual diseases – than they might otherwise have done in their whole lives…”